Dedham station

-Dedham (formerly Dedham Center) was a train station located in central Dedham, Massachusetts, at the terminus of the Dedham Branch.
+Dedham station (formerly Dedham Center) was a train station located in central Dedham, Massachusetts, at the terminus of the Dedham Branch.

-Original station
+History

 The original Dedham station stood near the intersection of Eastern Avenue and High Streets.
 It opened in February 1835 with the rest of the Dedham Branch.
 The depot bell was mounted on a tall post at the northeast corner on a projecting gooseneck arm.
 It was rung 10 minutes before a train was to leave, then again five minutes before, and for a final time at the train's departure.
 It burned down in 1849, leaving only the walls standing, and it was patched up with boards for temporary use until a new station could be constructed to the south.